 I have been working at a specialized children’s shoe store for over 10 years now, and it still takes me the longest time to find the correct pair of shoes for kids with narrow feet.

-Do you want to know WHY?
+Are you curious to know WHY?

 Some of the most popular shoe brands such as New Balance, Saucony, or Stride Rite make shoes in medium, wide, and extra wide widths!
 But these shoe companies fail to address the needs of children with narrow feet.